-2. Tune into how you are feeling emotionally in the moment.
-Sometimes all it takes is acknowledging “I’m anxious” or “I’m hurt” to take the charge out of the situation.
+2. Tune into how you are feeling emotionally at the moment.
+Sometimes all it takes is acknowledging “I’m feeling anxious” or “I’m feeling hurt” to take the charge out of the situation.

 3. Slow it down!
 Ask the person if they would like to relocate or sit down.
 Use the time in transit to think.
 Speak slowly and ask for clarification.

 4. Ask for more time.
 Let them know you value them and the conversation, but you want to be better prepared.
 Schedule it for a time when you know you will be in a good headspace.

 Mindfulness is a Life Skill

 Mindfulness is an asset in these cases.
 John Kabat-Zinn defined mindfulness as the art of “paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”
 It is in this space of kind awareness where we can pause and take a breath instead of automatically reacting.
 It only takes one moment, sometimes just one breath, to stop oneself from going down a familiar destructive path, and instead choose a different one.
 This is “responding” rather than “reacting,” and it is available to us in every moment.

 As a therapist, I help clients live better lives through an eclectic approach that often includes mindfulness.
 If you are interested in therapy sessions with me to help you feel more empowered in your decisions and reactions, please schedule a free consultation with me.